The aim of CapitalAHP is to grow and sustainably retain the AHP workforce in London.

 Before coming to HEE, Laura was director of therapy services at the Royal Free London NHS Foundation Trust.
 A physiotherapist by profession, Laura is passionate about how AHPs can improve the health of populations; enhance patient experience; support the cost-effective delivery of care; and develop rewarding and fulfilling job roles.

-Steve Tolan, Allied Health Professions Lead, NHSE/I, London Region
+Shelly English - Allied Health Professions Workforce Lead, HEE London

 After training as a speech and language therapist at University College London, Catherine has spent her career in the capital working in a range of roles in acute north London trusts.
 Catherine currently works at The Royal Free London NHS Foundation Trust as head of education and development for allied health professions.